rflamary/PyOptim/docs/source/readme.rst

 As of now it provides the following solvers:

 -  Linear Program (LP) solver using scipy, cvxopt, or GUROBI solver.
+-  Quadratic Program (QP) solvers using cvxopt aor quadprog.
 -  Proximal spliting (a.k.a.
-ISTA) gradientd escnt for non smooth optimization.
+ISTA) gradient descent for non smooth optimization.
 -  Spectral Projected Gradient solvers (spectral is optionnal but strongly recommended).